hnjw-png/oregano-oil/README.md

 When the visitor first visits the restaurant booking system:

 * The homepage should be clear of what the websites goals are.
+* The webpage will clearly show you what you can buy.
+* When you chose a item, you should be able to pick how many you would like to pick.
-* The booking form should be clear and show which dates are booked and which are not.
+* The header and footer should be clear and easy for the customer to navigate.
-* The booking form should give options to book a event or a table.
+* The customer should be able to make a account.
-* The table booking should give the following options: How many, time and date.
-* The events booking form should give the following options: How many, time, , as well as which event is requested.
-* The site should look good and function on all devices.
+* The customer should be able to create testimonials.
-* You shoud be able enter your name and email and receive a booking confirmation on the screen.
-* The comments and likes section, should be clear and should allow logged in clients to edit there own posts, and like and or unlike.
-* The comments section, eventually should act more as a review section, but this will be made in future as a fucntionality improvement.
+* The user should be able to toggle the shopping basket, if they wish to add or delete.
+* There should be clear pictures and information of the uses of the oil.
+* The customer should be able to securely pay for a item.
+* The customers log in information and payment information is protected.

 ## Frequent Visitor goals:

 * There should be a place where customers can log in, if they wish.
-* As a frequent visitor you should be greeted by colourful but soft graphics.
-The site is to be used for bookngs, but in the future could as a website for a restuarant, as for the moment this is a separate booking site to the restaurants own site.
-* You shoukd be able to log in and see your booked tabkes or event...though this is a function I plan to add in the future.
+* The customer should be able to browse, shop and pay for items on the site.
+* The site should be accessible, with or without a account.
+* The site should promote business and give explanantion on what the product is and why it promotes health, this should generate more sales.
+* The site works as a iformation site as well as a shop.

 ## Website owner goals:

-* In the site there is a admin page, inside this page it records all comments and likes to be controlled by the website owner.
+* In the site there is a admin page, here you can add all products and pictures.
 * I have used the superuser function, to create a private admin log in for the website ownwer.
-* The admin page is also connected to the bookings form, so the site owner can see booking made for both events and tables.
+* The admin page is also connected, so the site owner can manage the products, pictires, prices and info.
-* The website should be useful to the restaurant, easy to use and provides a better solution than other third party booking systems.
-* The site is intended to make it easier for the owner to keep track of bookings and avoid extra costs of using a third party booking system.
-* A future function woul be a function in the admin page that gives the administrator a oppurtunity to decline bookings.

 # Color Scheme